Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Spectroscopic and photometric data

 We extracted the \CII\ spectrum from an aperture of $0.25''$ centered on the position of the sub-mm continuum emission, and compared the velocity distribution with NIRSpec rest-frame optical measurements of the ionized gas (see Section~\ref{sec:el}).
 We also generated two \CII\ channel intensity maps by integrating the continuum subtracted data-cube in the spectral channels [-700, -200]~\kms and [-200, 100]~\kms with respect to $z=3.7135$.

 We created a map of the continuum combining the two line-free spectral windows.
-To build the image, we use the CASA task {\tt tclean} applying Briggs weighting with a robust parameter of 0.5.
+To build the image, we used the CASA task {\tt tclean} applying Briggs weighting with a robust parameter of 0.5.
 This results in a synthesized beam with FWHM of $0.46\times 0.34$~arcsec$^2$.
-We use a cleaning threshold equal to $3\times \text{RMS}$.
+We used a cleaning threshold equal to $3\times \text{RMS}$.
 The continuum image has a sensitivity of $\sim42$~$\mu$Jy~beam$^{-1}$.

-We also make use of the high-resolution ($0.10\times 0.07$~arcsec$^2$ beam FWHM) ALMA Band 6 continuum data from project 2018.1.00216.S (P.I C. Schreiber).
-We use the continuum map provided in the ALMA archive, reduced with the automatic pipeline, which has a sensitivity of $\sim15$~$\mu$Jy~beam$^{-1}$.
+We also made use of the high-resolution ($0.10\times 0.07$~arcsec$^2$ beam FWHM) ALMA Band 6 continuum data from project 2018.1.00216.S (P.I C. Schreiber).
+We used the continuum map provided in the ALMA archive, reduced with the automatic pipeline, which has a sensitivity of $\sim15$~$\mu$Jy~beam$^{-1}$.

-Figure~\ref{fig:AV_ALMA} shows the $\mathrm{A}(V)$ map built with our stellar population analysis in two dimensions (see Section~\ref{methods:sps} and Figure~\ref{fig:spsmaps}) with the ALMA contours overlaid.
+Extended Data Figure~1 shows the $\mathrm{A}(V)$ map built with our stellar population analysis in two dimensions (see Section~\ref{methods:sps} and Figure~4) with the ALMA contours overlaid.
 The ALMA dust continuum emission is located on top of the stellar mass density peak of Hyde, which present attenuation around 2.5~mag.
 The extension in the $\mathrm{A}(V)$ map to the NW overlaps with the most blueshifted [CII] emission and the extended continuum flux seen in the low spatial resolution map.